arpitajadhav9/HarrierTask/README.md

 Run the following commands in your terminal to set up the environment:

-npm init -y                    # Initialize a new Node.js project npm install mongodb pg         # Install MongoDB and PostgreSQL client libraries npm install fs                 # (Optional) For file system operations
+npm init -y                    # Initialize a new Node.js project<br>
+npm install mongodb pg         # Install MongoDB and PostgreSQL client libraries<br>
+npm install fs                 # (Optional) For file system operations

 ## Documentation: